soffes/blog/published/2009-07-22-mobilelex-2009/mobilelex-2009.markdown

 ---
-title: MobileLex 2009
+tags:
+- development
-categories: development talk
+- talk
 ---

+# MobileLex 2009

 I spoke at the [Awesome Inc.](http://awesomeinc.org) Mobile miniConference in Lexington, KY over the weekend with [Jake Behrens](http://jakebehrens.com).
 About 100 people showed up for the event.
 I think its awesome that that many people have an interest in iPhone development in Lexington, KY.
 I did three sessions.
 My my two technical ones ("Scrolling Like Butter" and "Web Services with Cocoa") didn't have too many attenders, but "How I Made an App that Has Over a Million Users" seemed to be a hit.